Making Tax Digital (MTD) for Income Tax Self-assessment

 This will require self-employed businesses and landlords with annual business or property income above £10,000 to keep digital records.
 The base year for testing the MTD turnover threshold will be the tax year 2022/23.
 However, the government is encouraging people to voluntarily sign up beforehand.

-There is a list on the government website of HMRC approved compatible software that taxpayers must use to manage their tax affairs.
-Any taxpayer earning over the £10,000 threshold will need to file quarterly updates and an end of period statement to finalise profits.
-A final return will also be required disclosing any other income, gains or reliefs.
+There is a list on the government website of HMRC-approved compatible software that taxpayers must use to manage their tax affairs.
+Any taxpayer earning over the £10,000 threshold will need to complete a self-assessment and file quarterly updates and an end-of-period statement to finalize profits.
+A final return will also be required to disclose any other income, gains or reliefs.

 Why is it moving to MTD?